Shicheng-Guo/BIS180L_web/_posts/2019-04-23-R-Practice-Blast.md

 Let's say we want to find *all* of the Arabidopsis genes with reciprocal best hits in the worm genome.
 How would we do that?
 Let's think of the steps:

-1. For each query record the E-value of the second-best hit.
+1. For each query record best hit, record the E-value of the second-best hit.
 2. Filter our hits to retain only the best hit.
-3. Join the two data sets together
+3. Join the two worm->plant and plant->worm sets together
 4. Filter to keep genes with reciprocal best hits.

 Load the data.
 Adjust the paths to work on your computer.